Experts In This Article

 The Statute of Limitations

 You have a limited time to bring a civil lawsuit against the party who caused your injury.
 Under Florida Statutes Section 95.11(3)(a), you must file your claim within four years of your accident.
-If an accident resulted in the death of a loved one, you must file your claim within two years of the incident giving rise to a wrongful death claim.
-Consult an attorney as soon as possible to promptly file your claim, or you can never seek a recovery.
+If an accident resulted in the death of a loved one, consult a wrongful death lawyer and file your claim within two years of the incident giving rise to the wrongful death claim.
+Speak an attorney as soon as possible to promptly file your claim, or you can never seek a recovery.

 Contact an Experienced Personal Injury Attorney Now